 They have all gone astray, they are altogether rendered useless; there is none that does good, no not one.

-Shall they never learn, all those who practice lawlessness?
+Shall they never learn, those who practice lawlessness?
 They eat up my people as they eat bread, and do not call upon God.

 There they were in great fear, where there was no fear, for God has scattered the bones of man-pleasers.